Handbook

 1. Allow a minimum of 1 week (5 working days) for processing

-• They cannot assist you if you haven’t completed your RSO paperwork.
+• They cannot assist you if you haven’t completed your RSO paperwork so get that done in AUGUST!

 2. Supply information provided by the event/tournament committee of your league